 In Soul Eater, Blair is magical cat creature capable of taking humanoid form.
 In humanoid form, she takes on the appearance of a young tall sexy woman with a set of purple catlike ears.
 She also has a curled up purple cat tail that resembles her cat form one.

 All of the main characters in Free Collars Kingdom are actual cats, but for the most part they appear as cat girls/boys.

 Nekoko in Kannazuki no Miko is a cat girl who and also a Girl with Psycho Weapon, as she attacks with a giant syringe, representing the fact that she was a subject of unethical medical testing as a child.

-In Yu Gi Oh Zexal, Yuma's friend Cathy has no real physical cat-like features (she wears her hair in a way to make it resemble cat ears) but she does have a strange ability to communicate and control actual cats, something that has never been explained.
-Natually, as a duelist, her deck uses cat-themed monsters.
-(Her two known Xyz monsters, Twin-Tail Cat Lady an Cat Girl Magician, are bona-fide Catgirls themselves.)
+In Yu Gi Oh ZEXAL, Yuma's friend Cathy has no real physical cat-like features (she wears her hair in a way to make it resemble cat ears) but she does have a strange ability to communicate and control actual cats, something that has never been explained.
+Naturally, as a duelist, her deck uses cat-themed monsters.
+(Her two known Xyz monsters, Twin-Tail Cat Lady and Cat Girl Magician, are bona-fide Catgirls themselves.)

 Axis Powers Hetalia has a strip dealing with a festival in memory for the cats killed because they were thought to be evil.
 This becomes an opportunity to show several characters with cat ears, male or female.

 France also wears a pair of cat ears during the Christmas strips.
 He lampshades them when he's having what he thinks are his last thoughts after facing the wrong end of Switzerland's gun.

 Hayate is also forced into one early on, Allowing him to be raped by the tiger.
 Oh yeah, the head butler also tries a move.
 Hayate is on the absolute verge of tears.
 At least it's better than the sailor suit..oh wait...no it's not...